Guatemala Food Guide

 Kak'ik (Kaq'ik)

-A UNESCO-recognized traditional Mayan turkey stew and specialty of the Q'eqchi' Maya people of Alta Verapaz.
-This vibrant red soup features turkey simmered in a rich broth spiced with achiote (annatto), coriander, and chilies, creating bold flavor and striking color.
-Traditionally served with small white tamales steamed in banana leaves.
-A classic in Mayan cuisine representing centuries of indigenous cooking traditions.
+A UNESCO-recognized Mayan turkey stew, and the signature dish of the Q'eqchi' Maya in Alta Verapaz.
+The deep red soup simmers turkey in a broth spiced with achiote (annatto), coriander and chilies, which gives it both its color and its punch.
+It's served with small white tamales steamed in banana leaves and goes back centuries in indigenous kitchens.

 Tamales